Steps to apply for withdrawal of PF online

 How many days does it take to withdraw PF advance?

-The PF withdrawal processing time is 20 working days once your claim is settled, in the case of the EPF.
+The PF withdrawal processing time is 20 working days once your claim is settled.

 Share